arkivanov/Essenty/README.md

 ## Parcelable and Parcelize (deprecated since v1.3.0-alpha01)

-> ⚠️  Unfortunatelly, the new K2 compiler will not support Parcelable/Parcelize with Kotlin Multiplatform (see [#102](https://github.com/arkivanov/Essenty/issues/102)).
+> ⚠️  Unfortunately, the new K2 compiler will not support Parcelable/Parcelize with Kotlin Multiplatform (see [#102](https://github.com/arkivanov/Essenty/issues/102)).
 This module is mostly deprecated since `v1.3.0-alpha01` and will be removed in `v2.0`.
 As a replacement, Essenty supports [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization) since `v1.3.0-alpha01`.

 Essenty brings both [Android Parcelable](https://developer.android.com/reference/android/os/Parcelable) interface and the `@Parcelize` annotation from [kotlin-parcelize](https://developer.android.com/kotlin/parcelize) compiler plugin to Kotlin Multiplatform, so they both can be used in common code.
 This is typically used for state/data preservation over [Android configuration changes](https://developer.android.com/guide/topics/resources/runtime-changes), when writing common code targeting Android.